 On 10 February 1943 Hitler then ordered the establishment of a Latvian volunteer legion and almost immediately the establishment of two Waffen-SS divisions from Latvia was begun.
 These were later referred to as the 15th and 19th Waffen-SS Grenadier Divisions.

 Both divisions had three grenadier regiments and an artillery regiment as well as support units, which resulted in a total strength of about 15,000 men.
 From October 1943, these divisions formed the VI SS Corps with another Grenadier regiment.

-Uniform: Estonians in the Waffen SS wore the usual field grey uniform with Estonian national colours in the form of a shield-shaped badge on the left sleeve.
+Uniform: Estonians in the Waffen SS wore the usual field gray uniform with Estonian national colors in the form of a shield-shaped badge on the left sleeve.

 The ‘Latvian Legion’ wore Waffen-SS uniforms with the Latvian shield badge on their sleeves.
 Members of the 15th SS Division wore the original Latvian army badge with the sun breakthrough and stars, while those of the 19th SS Division wore the swastika on their right collar.

 Croatian members of the Waffen-SSOn March 1, 1943, Hitler ordered the formation of the 13th Waffen SS Volunteer Division.
 This was to be recruited by Muslims in Croatia, who were known to be the traditional enemies of Christian Serbs.
 The Serbs formed the majority of Tito’s Yugoslav partisans.

 This was the first SS division recruited from non-Arians.
 In the beginning there were many volunteers, but later it became necessary to recruit men.
 The division was deployed against Tito’s partisans in 1944 as part of the V SS Mountains Corps, to which the SS division Prinz Eugen also belonged.